 The times to be there were Friday mornings, as the community prepared for Shabbat, and Sunday as Brighton Jews queued for their hot salt-beef sandwiches and new green pickled cucumber.
 Sections of the community could be seen taking coffee on the terrace of the Norfolk Hotel (now the Mercure) distinguished by its sweeping Regency staircase and operated by the Feld family.

-We will bring in speakers for sessions on this topic to Hyman Fine House including the Jewish Historical Society.
-We will train volunteers on a one day course, to help with residents’ life research, provide relevant outings to archives and exhibitions.
-We will bring in 3 freelance artist and heritage professionals to develop this relationship.
-We will collate these memories into a series of bespoke books with a small print run (and digital downloadable version) which will be available to view publicly, as well forming personal archives of Jewish lives in Brighton.
+We brought in speakers for sessions on this topic to Hyman Fine House including the Jewish Historical Society.
+We trained volunteers on a one day course, to help with residents’ life research, provide relevant outings to archives and exhibitions.
+We brought in 3 freelance artist and heritage professionals to develop this relationship.
+We collated these memories into a series of bespoke books with a small print run (and digital downloadable version) which will be available to view publicly, as well forming personal archives of Jewish lives in Brighton.

-We will also specifically work with young people from nearby Brighton College whose role will be to support frail older people to engage in the project whilst also learning about Jewish heritage in Brighton.
-This will form part of their Duke of Edinburgh Award Scheme.
-These volunteers will support each of the activities above.
-Activities will be delivered on a regular basis over 12 months to ensure that participants benefit including residents from Hyman Fine House, other Jewish people living in Brighton, other older people living in the city, as well as school pupils and the wider community.
+We also specifically worked with young people from nearby Brighton College whose role was to support frail older people to engage in the project whilst also learning about Jewish heritage in Brighton.
+This formed part of their Duke of Edinburgh Award Scheme.
+These volunteers supported each of the activities above.
+Activities were delivered on a regular basis over 12 months to ensure that participants benefitted, including residents from Hyman Fine House, other Jewish people living in Brighton, other older people living in the city, as well as school pupils and the wider community.

 With over 40 Jewish residents, the majority with dementia, alongside conditions like blindness and schizophrenia, residents often suffer from isolation and depression.
 Due to this high dependency, it’s challenging supporting residents with activities, staff being engaged with care rather than pastoral activities.